sourcegraph/sourcegraph-public-snapshot/doc/cody/quickstart.md

 <p class="subtitle">In this quickstart guide, you'll learn how to use Cody once you have installed the extension in your VS Code editor.
 Here you will perform the following three tasks:</p>

-1. Try the `Generate Unit Tests` command
+1. Generate unit tests for your code
-2. Ask Cody to suggest bug fixes and changes to code snippets
+2. Identify errors and suggest code fixes
-3. Ask Cody to pull additional information from the documentation
+3. Adding documentation to your code snippets

 ## Prerequisites